Vision to achieve $5 trillion economy: PM Modi on Economic survey

 Also Read | 'Blue Sky Thinking': Economic Survey of Modi 2.0 govt has a blue cover

-The Economic Survey 2018-19 tabled in Parliament by Minister for Finance and Corporate Affairs Nirmala Sitharaman forecasts a 7% GDP growth for India.
+The Economic Survey 2018-19 tabled in Parliament by Minister for Finance and Corporate Affairs Nirmala Sitharaman forecasts a 7 per cent GDP growth for India.

 Indian needs to sustain a real GDP growth rate of 8 per cent to achieve the objective to becoming $5 trillion economy by 2024-25, as laid down by Prime Minister Narendra Modi.

-The Bharatiya Janata Party led government at the centre is on a mission mode to build India into a USD 5 trillion economy."
+The Bharatiya Janata Party (BJP)-led government at the centre is on a mission mode to build India into a USD 5 trillion economy."

-The goal to make India a $5 trillion economy by 2024 is challenging, but can surely be achieved," PM Modi had said while addredding G20 summit in Osaka, Japan.
+The goal to make India a $5 trillion economy by 2024 is challenging, but can surely be achieved," PM Modi had said while addressing G20 summit in Osaka, Japan.

-Also, the prime minister last month interacted with select economists and experts on the economic policy with a view to brainstorming ideas that could help create jobs, boost growth rate and more than double the size of Indian economy to USD 5 trillion by 2024.
+Also, the Prime Minister last month interacted with selected economists and experts on the economic policy with a view to brainstorming ideas that could help create jobs, boost growth rate and more than double the size of Indian economy to USD 5 trillion by 2024.